 If one of the top three things on your to-do list is "find more boxes," you're probably well into the moving process.
 A new home can be an exciting and overwhelming time, so whether you're purchasing your first house in the country, buying a loft in the city, or plan on calling an apartment "home sweet home" we have some tips to help you.

-Even before you've crawled out from under the sea of packing peanuts, you'll need to protect your investment.
-Here's how…
+Even before you've crawled out from under the sea of packing peanuts, you'll need to understand your mortgage and learn how to protect your investment.

 In the hustle and bustle of the closing process, don't forget to make time for the following important tasks.